keikai/doc/axyra/dev-ref/AI_Assisted_Development.md

 - Assigning a formula does not calculate it.
 Call `recalculateDirty()` or `recalculate()` before consuming its result.
 - Do not invent API names from Apache POI, Keikai Spreadsheet, or another spreadsheet library.
-Verify every unfamiliar call against the Axyra Javadoc.
+Verify unfamiliar calls against the Developer Reference and compile the generated code.
 - Do not hide or remove Evaluation Mode markings.
 Use a 30-day evaluation or production license when clean output is required.